 The Government Procurement Advantage

 It takes a lot of work and a reliable supply chain to keep a fleet of Hurons in the air.
 Whether it is routine line maintenance, phase/isochronal inspections, or depot-level repairs, you need to know that your parts will be there when you need them.
-Government Procurement, operated by Greenwood Aerospace, we ensure that your focus is on the work that needs to be done, not wondering where the parts are.
+Government Procurement, operated by Greenwood Aerospace, ensures that your focus is on the work that needs to be done, not wondering where the parts are.

-Also, we provide a suite of parts kitting and fulfillment services to simplify your operation.
+We provide a suite of parts kitting and fulfillment services to simplify your operation.
 We can assemble multiple products from multiple vendors into a comprehensive maintenance kit tailored to your exact airframe and specific tasks.
 We conform to AS9120B standards to ensure you receive the quality parts and services you need to get your fleet out of the hangar and into the air.